Art School Portfolio Four 1983-1997

 Fowl Lick Sin Bowl (1986-1987)

-On arriving home for the holidays, I was happy to see my mother recovered from an onerous illness that marred my last full year at home, yet my beloved dog had experienced a stroke while I was away; my mother kept him alive so he could see me return.
+On arriving home for the holidays, I was happy to see my mother recovered from an illness that marred my last full year at home, yet my beloved dog had experienced a stroke while I was away; my mother kept him alive so he could see me return.
 My family put Benji to sleep after I returned to Bloomington, and I was more heartbroken than I could have ever imagined.
 The only painting I remember creating in my second semester was a tribute to him.

 Almost everything from my first year of graduate study was destroyed.
 When I returned home again for the summer, things were about the change.